- Download our Moving to New Zealand Guide (PDF)

 Tourist visas for New Zealand

 Travellers from some countries don’t need a tourist visa for New Zealand.
-The transit visa waiver agreement includes nationals of the US, the UK, Japan and Germany, among others.
-That said, even if someone’s country is on the visa-waiver list, they will need to supply evidence of funds and proof of onward travel, as well as get an NZeTA (New Zealand Electronic Travel Authority) before they travel.
+The transit visa waiver agreement includes nationals of the US, the UK, Japan, and Germany, among others.
+That said, even if your country is on the visa-waiver list, you’ll need to supply evidence of funds, proof of onward travel (if transiting), and get an NZeTA (New Zealand Electronic Travel Authority) before you arrive in the country.

 Applicants for a New Zealand visitor visa may need to provide a health certificate and will likely need to provide a police certificate, as well as having a genuine intention to use the visa for their visit.

-The longest that someone can stay in New Zealand on a visitor visa is nine months.
-During this time, they are not allowed to work or study for longer than three months and must obey New Zealand law.
-Expats will face deportation if they disregard these conditions.
+The longest someone can stay in New Zealand on a visitor visa is six months.
+During this time, they are not allowed to work or study for longer than three months.
+Expats who disregard these conditions will face deportation.

 Work visas for New Zealand

-For those who want to live and work in New Zealand, there are several work visa options available.
-It's crucial for expats to select the appropriate work visa for their particular circumstances when applying for work visas for New Zealand.
+There are several work visa options available for those who want to live and work in New Zealand.
+When applying for a work permit, expats must select the appropriate type for their particular circumstances.
 There are different visas for expats wanting to work in the country temporarily and for those seeking permanent employment.

 Work to Residence visas for New Zealand

-The Work to Residence visa for New Zealand allows holders to work in the country and apply for a resident visa after two years.
-In order for an expat to apply under the programme, their skills must be deemed necessary by a New Zealand employer, or they must have exceptional talent in certain fields.
+The Work to Residence Visa for New Zealand allows holders to work in the country and apply for a resident visa after two years.
+In order for an expat to apply to the programme, they must work in a Green List job, their skills must be deemed necessary by a New Zealand employer, or they must have exceptional talent in arts, culture, or sport.

 Permanent resident visas for New Zealand